Thank U, Next: Grammy snubs and other interesting facts

 It's another year at the Grammys, and another snub for Ed Sheeran.

-Though this singer won two pop honors at this year's show, he was cut out of the top three categories.
+Though the singer won two pop honors at this year's show, he was cut out of the top three categories.
 This time, he's nowhere to be found.

 Sheeran had one of the year's biggest hits with "Perfect" — both the solo version and duet version with Beyonce.
 But the song didn't earn any Grammy nods.